Minitran (Glyceryl Trinitrate)

 Driving and Operating Machinery

-Be careful when driving or operating machinery until you know how Minitran affects you.
-The medicine may lower your blood pressure and make you feel dizzy or lightheaded, particularly when changing position suddenly.
+Be careful when driving or using machinery until you know how Minitran affects you, as it may cause dizziness.

 Storage